Barbara Shaiman

 Artist Statement

-Barbara Shaiman is a ceramic and mixed-media sculptor whose work references our natural environment and the effect of human activity on it.
-The waterways, vegetation and rock-forms found in the Northwest play a pivotal role in her imagery and ideas.
+Barbara Shaiman is a mixed-media sculptor whose work references our natural environment and the effect of human activity on it.
+The vegetation (especially roots, vines, branches and trees), waterways and rock-forms found in the Northwest play a pivotal role in her imagery and ideas.
+Hallmarks of the work include evocative lines, polychromy and the use of recycled and upcycled materials.

 About Barbara Shaiman